 API Keys

-API Keys provide programmatic access to MCP servers through external MCP clients.
-Instead of using interactive browser-based OAuth authentication, you can create API keys to authenticate requests from scripts, automation tools, or other applications.
+API Keys provide programmatic access to Obot from scripts, automation tools, external MCP clients, and compatible LLM clients.
+Instead of using interactive browser-based OAuth authentication, you can create API keys with only the capabilities each integration needs.

 Overview

-API keys are designed for machine-to-machine communication with MCP servers.
+API keys are designed for machine-to-machine access to Obot.
 Each key:

 - Belongs to a specific user

-- Is scoped to specific MCP servers (or all servers)
+- Can be scoped to specific MCP servers (or all servers)

 - Can have an optional expiration date